Telecommunications Terms. A Glossary for Telecommunications Terms and Acronyms.

 Private Branch Exchange Digital or analog telephone switchboard located on the customer premises and used to connect private and public telephone networks.

 A private (as in owned by the telephone company) exchange (as in the Central Office).
-In other words, a PBX is a small version of the phone company’s larger central switching office.
+A PBX is a small version of the phone company’s larger central switching office.
+In other words, an analog telephone switchboard located on the customer premises and used to connect private and public telephone networks.

 A general term for all equipment used by a telephone company to provide telecommunications services.
 In the telecom business, plant comes in two variations – inside and outside plant.
 Inside is in a building.
 Outside is outside the building – on poles, in the ground.